Sami-Kal/Health-Insurance-Claims-Analytics/README.md

 * Interactive Dashboard Development

 # Conclusion
 This project demonstrates how business intelligence can transform healthcare claims data into actionable insights.
-By identifying cost drivers, segmenting risk, and highlighting opportunities for targeted interventions, the dashboard provides decision-makers with the information needed to optimize healthcare spending, improve member outcomes, and support sustainable health insurance operations.
+By identifying cost drivers, segmenting risk, and highlighting opportunities for targeted interventions, the dashboard/report provides decision-makers with the information needed to optimize healthcare spending, improve member outcomes, and support sustainable health insurance operations.